 - Candidates will be notified of their status by email throughout the process.

 Frequently Asked Questions

 How will I be notified of substitute assignments?

-The San Diego County Office of Education uses an automated substitute placement service called AESOP.
+The San Diego County Office of Education uses an automated substitute placement service called Absence Management (Formally AESOP).

 I have received notice that my credential has expired.
 What do I do?

 What if I have additional questions or need additional help regarding Absence Management (Formally AESOP) or my substitute employment application?

 A current credential must be registered with the Credentials Department at the San Diego County Office of Education.
 If a current credential is not registered, you may experience a delay in your paycheck and you will not be able to work until the credential is updated.

 If you need additional assistance, please feel free to contact Lauren Saincome, Staffing Technician, by emailing SubDesk@sdcoe.net or by calling (858) 295-8627.